 We all want our children to learn and grow.
 Out of good intention, I see parents asking their children question after question and sometimes not even waiting for a response.
-This is NOT play!
+This is NOT playing!

 While your child is playing, listen, really listen.
 Take what he or she is saying seriously and respond appropriately.

 Why Do this?
 Too many questions can be overwhelming and counterproductive.
-Play may start to seem like work and children may be turned off from play.
+Play may start to seem like work and children may be turned off from playing.
 We don't want this!
 Learn how to ask questions the right way in our membership program.

-Click here for my toy recommendations and quick tips on how to play with toddler to develop speech and language skills.
+Click here for my toy recommendations and quick tips on how to play with a toddler to develop speech and language skills.